This website is being retired.

 The IBCA website provides details of the documents you may need to support your claim.
 This includes documents to prove who you are.

 Information from your medical records may be needed to support your claim.
+If you are claiming compensation on behalf of someone who has died, information from that person’s medical records may be needed.
 IBCA knows that you may not have this information yourself.
 When you start your claim, your dedicated claim manager will guide you through what's needed.

-If you already have your medical records, you can choose to share them with IBCA.
+If you already have the medical records, you can choose to share them with IBCA.
 If not, you don't have to find the information yourself.
-IBCA will contact the organisations that you have received care from to ask for the medical information they need.
+IBCA will contact the organisations that hold the records to ask for the medical information they need.

-Organisations that cared for you will only share information that is relevant to your claim with IBCA.
+Organisations will only share information that is relevant to your claim with IBCA.
 This could include:

 You do not need to do anything to ensure that the NHS provides this medical information to IBCA.
-IBCA will contact the NHS organisations that have provided you with care and ask them for the information.
+IBCA will contact the NHS organisations that have provided you (or, where relevant the person who infected you) with care and ask them for the information.

 NHS organisations are legally required to provide the information to IBCA.
 They do not need to ask for your consent before sending the information, even if the information is confidential.
+If you were infected by someone else, rather than through NHS treatment, the NHS also does not need that person’s consent if it is relevant to your claim.
 This ensures that your claim is dealt with as quickly as possible.

 The Inquiry is funding a confidential support service for anyone affected by treatment with infected blood or blood products.
 Information that you share with the support service is not made available to IBCA.